-NOTE: Ready for shipping end of august.
+NOTE: Ready for shipping in 4 weeks

 Our latest version of our Hori Hori.
 The surface of this variety is not polished but with a beautiful raw steel finish.

 Hori Hori is a traditional tool that has long been used in Japan to harvest wild plants in mountains and forests.
 The name Hori Hori is Japanese and means “to dig”.
 Hori Hori is also the sound that arises when digging in soil.
 We have manufactured a Swedish variant and combined quality with design and ergonomics for use in cultivation, garden and on the forest tour.
 A powerful tool that makes the work in cultivation and garden easier and more fun!